 We love Rosendale as it is now, but we have to admit that the town’s future is looking even brighter with the current development of a new Resort & Spa at the old Williams Lake Hotel, that, when completed, will give a boost to the town, just as Mohonk Mountain House and the Mohonk Preserve have for neighboring town of New Paltz.
 This new resort could soon make Rosendale a destination in itself, rivaling the local tourist heavyweights of New Paltz and Woodstock.

 The Williams Lake Project strives to revive the once thriving Williams Lake Hotel that had operated for over 80 years by the Williams family, off of Binnewater Road in Rosendale.
 The new Williams Lake Project will take 800 acres of land surrounding three Rosendale lakes and develop a new community complete with a 130 room hotel with 94 LEED certified lodge rooms, 22 lakefront hotel suites, 14 cabins, a 17,000 square foot spa, 89 townhouses and 65 single family homes.
-The goal of owners and developers is to maintain a focus on outdoor education and conservation, with nearly ⅔ of the land being conserved for wildlife.
+The goal of owners and developers is to maintain a focus on outdoor education and conservation, with nearly ⅔ of the land being conserved for wildlife, such as the numerous bats that inhabit the abandoned mines nearby.
 The resort and spa itself is being developed around the public Wallkill Valley Rail Trail that stretches from New Paltz to Kingston and will also include miles more of trails throughout the community.
-Not only will this project bring in more revenue for the town in the long run, the project strives to bring in local companies and workers to complete the project, creating new jobs for Hudson Valley community members right now.
+Not only will this project bring in more revenue for the town in the long run, it also aims to bring in local companies and workers to complete the project, creating new jobs for Hudson Valley community members right now.
 Leave it to Rosendale to find ways to further preserve and grow their culture and environmental ideals, all while benefiting their current community members.
 More information on the status of the Williams Lake Project can be found at their website.

 #5: Restaurants & Cafes Full of Personality

-Don’t drive down Main Street Rosendale and expect to pop into your choice of McDonalds, Burger Kings or other fast food chain joints; simply put, that is not what this town is all about.
+Don’t drive down Main Street Rosendale and expect to find mundane fast food chains common to many other towns; simply put, that is not what this community-based city is about.
 Instead, Rosendale prides itself on having awesome cuisine, lots more vegan and vegetarian options than you’ll find in other places and charmingly cozy and unique restaurants that will make you feel at home.
-The short stretch of Main Street itself is filled with plenty of great dining options- amongst them is the 1850 House Inn & Tavern; a 10 guestroom B&B with tavern and outdoor deck for creekside dining that is also a popular venue for small weddings and events.
-Here you’ll find some modern spins on traditional pub style food, with a New England flair, thanks to their Maine trained head chef.
-Other Main Street restaurants include ByWater Bistro and the Red Brick Tavern, both featuring menus of American classics that have been spun on their heads, and the Rosendale Cafe- a real favorite among locals for their vegetarian dishes and for their eclectic atmosphere, full schedule of musical performances and regular ‘Singer-Songwriter Tuesdays’ that showcase local musicians and all of their talent.
-The Big Cheese, as the name would give away, is part marketplace for exquisite imported and local cheeses, but they also carry and serve Mediterranean dishes, kombucha teas and many more hard to find delicacies for you to eat in or take out.
-If Mediterranean food is your cuisine of choice, Rosendale gives you more dining options at The Garden House, where they specialize in Arabic and Mediterranean cuisines and wood-fired pizza (located just off on Main Street on Hardenburg Lane).
+The short stretch of Main Street itself is filled with plenty of great dining options — such as the 1850 House Inn & Tavern; a 10 guest room B&B with tavern and outdoor deck for creekside dining that is also a popular venue for small weddings and events that dates all the way back to 1850, as the name suggests.
+Here you’ll find some modern spins on traditional pub style food with a New England flair.
+Other Main Street restaurants include the Rosendale Cafe: a real favorite among locals for their vegetarian dishes and for their eclectic atmosphere, full schedule of musical performances and regular ‘Singer-Songwriter Tuesdays’ that showcase local musicians and all of their talent.
+The Big Cheese, as the name would give away, is part marketplace for exquisite imported and local cheeses, part supplier of Mediterranean dishes, kombucha teas and many more hard to find delicacies for you to eat in or take out.
+If Mediterranean food is your cuisine of choice, Rosendale gives you more dining options at The Garden House, where they specialize in Arabic and Mediterranean cuisines and wood-fired pizza (located just off Main Street on Hardenburg Lane).
 If you’re craving something sweet, The Alternative Baker has you covered with many gluten free options, including their specialty lemon cakes.
-If you travel just down Main Street onto Route 213, you’ll also find 32 Lunch, a quaint, old-school dinette serving up all your favorite breakfast foods and some interesting lunch specials, Matsu, a well-reviewed Japanese restaurant and bar overlooking the Rondout Creek and Market Market, a quaint sandwich shop located across from the Adirondack Trailways station, so you can still grab some good Rosendale grub as you’re on your way out of, or into, town!
-For residents looking to pick up some groceries to make their own homemade dinner, it hasn’t been much easier since the opening of MyTown Marketplace, the local supermarket on Route 32, making it no longer necessary for people to drive into New Paltz, Kingston or Stone Ridge to do their food shopping.
+For residents looking to pick up groceries to make their own homemade dinner, it’s gotten much easier with the opening of MyTown Marketplace, the local supermarket on Route 32, making it no longer necessary for people to drive into New Paltz, Kingston or Stone Ridge to do their food shopping.
 If you come to Rosendale hungry, chances are, you’ll be leaving happy.

 #6: Fertile Farming in the Rondout Valley